aurel27525/aurel27525/README.md

-# 💫 I'm Aurelia Christabel:
+# 💫 I'm Aurelia Christabel
 Hi there 👋, I’m Aurelia<br>I'm passionate about coding<br>I'm coding with Python and exploring new programming languages<br>Currently, I’m focusing on improving my skills in mobile app development<br>I love collaborating on projects and contributing to open-source communities<br>Outside of coding, I’m always curious to learn something new every day